randomuser438/TDS_project2/goodreads/README.md

 # *Dataset Analysis using GPT-4o-mini*

-This project is a Python-based tool to perform generic analysis on any dataset, including the Goodreads dataset (sample shown in the uploaded image).
+This project is a Python-based tool to perform generic analysis on any dataset, including the Goodreads dataset.
 It uses an OpenAI GPT model (gpt-4o-mini) to analyze datasets dynamically and provide suggestions for further insights.

 ## *Project Overview*